 • To use an existing CFS, clear the Install a new CFS check box and click Next.

-The CFS dialog box opens.
-Type the Hostname and Port of your existing CFS.
-Then, click Next and go to Step 17.
+Type the host name and port of your existing CFS installation.
+Then, click Next and go to step 16.

-13. Choose an installation folder for the Connector Framework Server and then click Next.
+12. Choose an installation folder for the Connector Framework Server and then click Next.

 The Installation name dialog box opens.